Rumplestomp/drawsome/client/README.md

 # drawesome

-> A fullstack web application for CSCC09
+> Frontend code for a Drawesome; A collaborative image editor web application for CSCC09

 ## Build Setup